 - Exclusive Community with 5 weeks of learning and support

-Finally, for more baby resources, be sure to check out Occupational Therapy for Babies over on The OT Toolbox.
-It’s loaded with activities ideas and baby play info.
+Finally, for more baby resources, be sure to check out the baby play ideas listed below.
+They are loaded with activities ideas and baby play info.
 Let’s get those babies moving so they thrive as big kids!